zocteam/zeroonecoin/.github/ISSUE_TEMPLATE.md

 <!--- Remove sections that do not apply -->

-This issue tracker is only for technical issues related to Dash Core.
+The GitHub issue tracker is only for technical issues related to 01coin.

-General Dash questions and/or support requests and are best directed to the [Dashpay Reddit](https://www.reddit.com/r/dashpay/).
+General 01coin questions and/or support requests are best directed to the [01coin Discord server](https://discord.gg/wq5xD6M), where our large and dedicated community will be willing and happy to help you.

-To report critical security issues, email infosec@dash.org instead of creating Github issues.

 ### Describe the issue